AlexeyBond/godot-constraint-solving/README.md

 It may make sense to create and keep a minimal scene with generator, sample map and target map - just to ensure that samples are good enough to generate a good map with your tile set.

 If some of tile combinations produced by generator don't look good - try adding a negative samples map and place those combinations there.

+### Preconditions

+By default the generator will read exsting tiles from a map node it generates content for and will place other tiles to make them fit with existing ones.
+This behavior makes it possible to combine WFC with other procedural generation algorithms (or manually pre-made level pieces): the previous algorithm may place some tiles and let WFC fill the remaining space.
+However, this way it is only possible to specify the exact tile that should be placed in specific cell.
+The preconditions API allows to limit possible cell contents in a more flexible way - by defining a set of tiles allowed in given cell.

+The addon includes a [precondition](addons/wfc/problems/2d/preconditions/precondition_2d_dungeon.gd) ([example](addons/wfc/examples/demo_wfc_2d_tilemap_dungeon.tscn)) that generates a random set of connected road cells surrounded by wall cells a.k.a. a "dungeon".
+The user can configure which tiles are "roads" and which are "walls" using custom data layers (in case of `TileMap`s) or metadata (in case of `GridMap`s) of the tiles.
+It isn't likely to fit specific needs of any actual game but it may serve as an example and/or starting point.

 ### Advanced use